Christian monasticism: Cenobitic monasticism

-Scholars such as Lester K. Little attribute the rise of monasticism at this time to the immense changes in the church brought about by Constantine's legalization of Christianity.
+Some scholars attribute the rise of monasticism to the immense changes in the church brought about by Constantine's legalization of Christianity in the Edict of Milan in 313.
 The subsequent transformation of Christianity into the main Roman religion ended the position of Christians as a minority sect.
-In response, a new form of dedication was developed.
-The long-term "martyrdom" of the ascetic replaced the violent physical martyrdom of the persecutions.
+In response, a new form of dedication developed.

 Opposition

-In the early church, there were also opponents of Monasticism, among the first opponents to Monasticism were Helvidius, Jovinian, Vigilantius and Aerius of Sebaste.
-Most of them were attacked by Jerome who defended monastic and ascetic ideas.
-Jovinian was the most influential opponent of monasticism, he wrote a work in the year 390, which is now lost, which attacked monasticism and its ethical principles.
+There were opponents of Monasticism in the early days of the church.
+Among the first opponents to Monasticism were Helvidius, Jovinian, Vigilantius and Aerius of Sebaste.
+Most of them were rebutted by Jerome, a priest and theologian who defended monastic and ascetic ideas.
 Monasticism was also opposed by some Arians.

 Eastern Christian monasticism

-Orthodox monasticism does not have religious orders as in the West, so there are no formal Monastic Rules (Regulae); rather, each monk and nun is encouraged to read all of the Holy Fathers and emulate their virtues.
+Orthodox monasticism does not have religious orders as in the West, therefore there are no formal Monastic Rules (Regulae); rather, each monk and nun is encouraged to read all of the Holy Fathers and emulate their virtues.
 There is also no division between the "active" and "contemplative" life.
 Orthodox monastic life embraces both active and contemplative aspects.